hopeYouLikeGamminToo/void/README.md

 Install tea: <br/>
 `sh <(curl tea.xyz)` <br/>

 Note: If you do not wish to install tea you can replace `sh <(curl tea.xyz)` for every instance of `tea` below.
-If tea is already installed, it uses it, if not it *doesn’t* install tea, a temporary sandbox is created. <br/>
+If tea is already installed, it uses it.
+If tea is not installed, then a temporary sandbox is created. <br/>

 Navigate to the game directory: <br/>
 `cd tea-game`